| Submit your Paper Now

 Some examples of the types of questions that papers may deal with, or move beyond, are:

-- How can Business Schools support management development in increasingly complex and distributed organizations?
+- How can pluralist perspectives help our understanding of management development in increasingly complex and distributed organizations?

 - What are the music, rhythm and poetry of organization and how may we best study them?

-- What ways can we move beyond the polarities of structure and agency, and where does this leave Business School methodologies and practice?
+- What ways can we move beyond the polarities of structure and agency, and where does this leave OS methodologies and practice?

 However, these questions are not exclusive.
-If you have better ideas of how practice may lead back into organization theory then we will be happy to hear from you.
+If you have better ideas of how practice may lead back into organization theory or the converse, then we will be happy to hear from you.

 18. Organizational Transformation, Change and Development